📝 Seasonality and purchasing · ⏱️ 3 min read

 Current food cost: 38.3% - too high!

-You want to get to 30% food cost.
-Then the dish can cost a maximum of €5.09.
-If tomatoes get more expensive, you need to source other ingredients cheaper or adjust your recipe.
+You want to hit 30% food cost.
+That means the dish can cost maximum €5.09.
+If tomatoes get pricier, you'll need to source other ingredients cheaper or tweak your recipe.

 Negotiation strategies per season